IngridKJ/momentum_balance_inertia/README.md

 * Convergence analysis using manufactured analytical solution

 In addition to this I have implemented some absorbing boundary conditions.
-They are/will be verified through:
+Ongoing verification is happening through:
 * Convergence analysis
-* Investigation of how energy is exiting the system as a wave is allowed to propagate out of the domain
+* Energy decay analysis

 ## Models
 Models are found within the [models](./models/) directory: